SamuelAboelkhir/Obsidian_vaults/TECH CLI Tools and Commands.md

 The bs parameter is the block size.
 The count parameter determines how many blocks to copy.

-> Followed by chmod 600 to give the swapfile read and write permissions, then mkswap to convert the file size to be reserved for swap, swapon then activates the swapfile (it's best to add the swapfile in /etc/fstab for it to become persistant between restarts)
+> Followed by chmod 600 to give the swapfile read and write permissions, then mkswap to convert the file size to be reserved for swap, swapon then activates the swapfile (it's best to add the swapfile in /etc/fstab for it to become persistent between restarts)

 - `lshw`: Shows hardware information.
 - `duf`: Shows disk usage.